Effects of war: On society

 "International humanitarian law (IHL), also known as the laws of war and the law of armed conflict, is the legal framework applicable to situations of armed conflict and occupation.
 As a set of rules and principles it aims, for humanitarian reasons, to limit the effects of armed conflict".
 International humanitarian law works to limit the effects of war and will protect the people who do not participate in such hostilities.
 Most wars have resulted in a significant loss of life.
 Conflict characterizes a major obstacle for the Millennium Development Goals (MDGs), particularly for the universal completion of primary education and gender equality in education.
 "The Millennium Development goals are the world's time-bound and quantified targets for addressing extreme poverty in its many dimensions-income poverty, hunger, disease, lack of adequate shelter, and exclusion-while promoting gender equality, education, and environmental sustainability.
 They are also basic human rights-the rights of each person on the planet to health, education, shelter, and security".
 There can be no doubt that armed conflict directly kills, injures, and harms more men than women in that combatants are predominantly male.
 Armed conflict has many indirect consequences such as on health and survival.
 "Armed conflict both generates conditions for increased morbidity and mortality".

 During Napoleon's retreat from Moscow, more French soldiers died of typhus than were killed by the Russians.
 Felix Markham thinks that 450,000 crossed the Neman on 25 June 1812, of whom less than 40,000 recrossed in anything like a recognizable military formation.
-More soldiers were killed from 1500–1914 by typhus than from all military action during that time combined.
+More soldiers were killed from 1500 to 1914 by typhus than from all military action during that time combined.
 In addition, if it were not for the modern medical advances there would be thousands more dead from disease and infection.